zoneout215/asreview-makita-multiprocessing/kubernetes/README.md

 ## Description
 This part of the project provides the showcase of the parallelisation of ARFI Makita Template using Kubernetes and Docker from this [repository](https://github.com/abelsiqueira/asreview-cloud) developed by [Abel Siquera](https://github.com/abelsiqueira) and [Sergei Romanov](https://github.com/zoneout215).
-More indepth description of the implementation can be found in the [original repository](https://github.com/abelsiqueira/asreview-cloud).
+Therer more indepth description of the implementation and explanation of the components can be found.

 See [asreview/asreview-makita#templates](https://github.com/asreview/asreview-makita#templates) for template rules and formats.
 The template is described as: ARFI 'All Relevant, Fixed Irrelevant'.